May 2013 Rif Dimashq airstrikes: Targets of the attack

+Syrian officials said that a paragliding airport in the Al-Dimas area of Damascus was also hit.

 The Syrian Observatory for Human Rights said the air raids had killed at least 42 soldiers and another 100 were missing.
 Other opposition sources put the death toll at 300.
 A doctor at Tishreen military hospital in north Damascus said that 100 soldiers were killed in the attack.